-DfI is not responsible for street lights away from the public road network, for example, security lighting to Northern Ireland Housing Executive houses or in council parks.
+DfI is not responsible for lighting away from the public road network, for example, security lighting to Northern Ireland Housing Executive houses or council parks and council car parks.

 Rural roads are not usually lit unless there is a community of at least 10 houses along a 200-metre stretch, or a history of night-time road collisions.

 If you feel that street lighting needs to be upgraded or installed in your road, you should write to the street lighting engineer for your area.
-Please use the contact details at the link below.
+Use the contact details at the links below.

 - Department for Infrastructure Roads - Northern Division